mirzask/cardi/content/Nuclear/Radionuclides.md

 		- Assess sterility, pyrogens and other radionuclidic contaminants like Strontium and Iodine
 	- User level
 		- *For each elution*, we must test for
-			- **radionuclidic purity**, which is also referred to as breakthrough
+			- **radionuclide purity**, which is also referred to as breakthrough
 				- Use a dose calibrator to test for the molybdenum breakthrough: Put our eluate vial into a moly canister (a gas filled chamber) and detect between Molybdenum and Technetium by detecting the difference between the technetium photon of 140 keV, and the molybdenum, which has a photon abundance of 740 and 780 keV.
 				- ![[Radionuclides-20240816212554722.webp|259]]
 			- **chemical purity**, which is any bit of that aluminum column that can make it through into our final product vial, and